dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 To start you'll need the following:

-* 4GB USB Stick
+* 4GB USB Stick or 12GB USb Stick if offline installer
 * [GibMacOS](https://github.com/corpnewt/gibMacOS)

 ## Downloading macOS

-To start, open gibMacOS.bat as Admin and select `Toggle Recovery-Only`:
+To start, open gibMacOS.bat as Admin and select `Toggle Recovery-Only` to only download network installer:

 ![](../images/installer-guide/winblows-install-md/gib-default.png)